Chapter 5 : Prelude: Scavenger Hunt

 I am in the middle of sliding on a pair of skinny jeans when Sofia bursts out of the girls’ dormitory bathroom, a gust of peach smelling spray in the air.

 “Must you re-apply that engulfing perfume?”
 I muffle, pulling a red sweater over my camisole.
 I trip on a sock because of my lack of vision.
 Fortunately, I land on my bed before giving a final tug on my sweater and it fits.
 I huff a sigh of relief.

 “Must you be such a klutz?”
 She counters.

 For a second, I forgot that I was in a room full of people that just saw me trip.

-“I thought you were supposed to be more coordinated, Lyden,” she jokes, “I mean, you are
+“I thought you were supposed to be more coordinated, Lyden,” she jokes, “I mean, you are a dancer.”